ArtskydJ/CPP_Examples/README.md

-I an working through a book called 'C++ How to Program', and it gives me challenges.
+I am working through a book called 'C++ How to Program', and it gives me challenges.
 Most of the source files here are my way of coding the provided challenges (called examples in the book).
 But, there are also tests and small projects.